Every year, it seems like customer expectations increase and tolerance levels decrease.

 When you can handle calls faster and more efficiently, you’ll provide a better overall customer experience.
 Real-Time Guidance has been shown to improve CSAT scores by 25% while lowering AHT by up to 53 seconds.

 With high levels of turnover in contact centers, keeping agents happy is important for retention.
 Real-time guidance gives them the confidence they need to handle calls efficiently.
-They won’t have to search for the right thing to say or the information they need in the moment it matters most.
+They won’t have to search for the right thing to say or the information they need at the moment it matters most.
 This reduces agent frustration and can help with agent retention.

 Learn More About Real-Time Guidance